Biomes of the World: Definition, Map, Types, Examples, & Facts

 An aquatic biome is a water-based ecosystem, which comprises freshwater environments such as rivers, lakes, and wetlands, as well as marine environments like oceans and coral reefs.
 Aquatic biomes sustain diverse forms of life according to different water conditions-from fish and algae to coral and plankton.
 The organisms that survive in the water are affected by factors such as salinity, depth, and flow.
 Oceans are the biggest aquatic biomes, and they play a role in regulating the climate, oxygen production, and nutrient cycles.
 Aquatic biomes are significant to Earth's biodiversity.
 It means habitats for many species and support systems for global ecosystems.

-A biome is usually simply a large environment characterised by several abiotic factors (e.g. temperature, rainfall, pH, light intensity, etc.) and biotic factors.
+A biome is usually simply a large environment characterised by several abiotic factors like temperature, rainfall, pH, light intensity, etc. and biotic factors.
 There are many ways to classify biomes.
-One depends on the climate: hot, dry, cold, rainy or humid.
+One of the classification depends on the climate: hot, dry, cold, rainy or humid.
 Biomes are formed due to the physical environment affecting soil, rainfall, and wildlife.

 Benefits of Biomes

-Biomes have many benefits.
-For example, they can help regulate the climate, create homes for wildlife, and purify the air and water.
+Biomes have several benefits.
 Biomes also help humans in many ways.
-They provide us with food, fuel, medicines and building materials.
 Biomes are also crucial for tourism and recreation.

-• Forests, for example, help regulate the environment by evaporating water from leaves to cool the surrounding air.
+• Regulating climate: Biomes are essential in regulating the Earth's climate.
+They do this by exchanging water and energy with the atmosphere.
+Forests, for example, help regulate the environment by evaporating water from leaves to cool the surrounding air.

 NEET Highest Scoring Chapters & Topics